 Minnesota’s Homeowner Bill of Rights bans the dual tracking of foreclosures.
 (Dual tracking is when the lender proceeds with the foreclosure while a loss mitigation application is pending).
 This means loan servicers must make a decision to grant or deny a first-lien loss mitigation application before starting or continuing the foreclosure process.

 What does this mean for homeowners?
 Once the homeowner submits a complete loss mitigation application, the foreclosure is stalled while the loan servicer reviews the application and makes a decision.
 Even if the lender denies the loss mitigation, it still cannot foreclose until any applicable appeals period has expired.

-A homeowner can submit a loss mitigation application up to one week before the foreclosure sale and halt the foreclosure while the servicer evaluates the application.
+A homeowner can submit a loss mitigation application up to midnight on the seventh business day before the foreclosure sale and halt the foreclosure while the servicer evaluates the application.
 This provision is stricter than new federal regulations, which will require the homeowner to submit the application 37 days prior to the sale.
 (Learn more about the new federal regulations in our article New Federal Rules Protecting Homeowners With Mortgages.)

 Additionally, a servicer cannot proceed with foreclosure if:

 - the homeowner is in compliance with the terms of a trial or permanent loan modification, or other loss mitigation option, or

 - a short sale has been approved by all necessary parties and proof of funds or financing has been provided to the servicer.